quangnpd/vue-localization/README.md

-# Vue Multilanguage
+# Vue Localization

-> A Muli-language for Vue.js App
+> A Localization plugin for Vue.js App

 ## Installation